alestor123/shofar/README.md

 ### `/api/v1/dossier`
 **Method:** `POST`
 **Description:** Generates a simple, static event dossier report based on provided input (such as a URL or event description).
-This is a proof-of-concept feature and does not use AI or LLMs.
+This is a proof-of-concept feature.

 **Request Body:**
 ```json